AkshayMobileApplicationEngineer/ShopingFlutterApp/README.md

         ##Working Days of the this project(Project Report)
         day 1: Settup flutter project
-        day 2: Routting Settup , And Create a Auth Screen
+        day 2: Routting Settup , And Create a Auth Screen(Main Branch was Deleted)